MainulDip/AndroidDevStudy/JetpackCompose/Compose-1.md

 ### Modifier List:
 https://developer.android.com/jetpack/compose/modifiers-list

-- `Modifier.weight(1f)` : The weight modifier makes the element fill all available space, making it flexible, effectively pushing away the other elements that don't have a weight, which are called inflexible. it kinda opposite of `fillMaxWidth()`
+- `Modifier.weight(1f)` : The weight modifier makes the element fill all available space, making it flexible, effectively pushing away the other elements that don't have a weight.
+Like this, if 3 row children have 1F/2F/1F weight, the middle one will be twice (2x) as other two.
+- `fillMaxWidth()` - will take entire available space.
 - `Modifier.verticalScroll(state: rememberScrollState(),...)` : Modify element to allow to scroll vertically when height of the content is bigger than max constraints allow.

 ### Recomposition and State: